zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 - **2×2 matmul**: ~30 floating-point operations
 - **256×256 matmul**: ~33 million floating-point operations

 For small operations, libffi overhead is a few percent.
 For production-sized operations (hundreds or thousands of elements), it's noise.
 The flexibility gain—handling arbitrary signatures without code generation—far outweighs the tiny performance cost.
-This is why IREE (Google's ML compiler) and other production systems use similar dynamic dispatch techniques.
+This is why IREE (Google's AI compiler) and other production systems use similar dynamic dispatch techniques.

 **Comparison with Chapter 7's Explicit Cases**.
 Chapter 7 implemented explicit cases for common parameter counts (10, 14, 21, 28):